ItsRahim/gold-tracker-project/README.md

 ### Python Api:
 - Implements a FastAPI-based API to retrieve the latest gold price and allow requests from Spring
-- Datasources configurable via database changes for flexible data retrieval
+- Data sources configurable via database changes for flexible data retrieval
 - Utilises encryption/decryption capabilities using Vault for secure data handling

 ### Reporting Service (TBD):